PyMamba/mamba-framework/docs/relnotes/index.rst

 Changes
 -------

-* Now we can add a custom Jinja2 templated loader to our controller templates in two different ways:
+* Now we can add a custom Jinja2 templates loader to our controller templates in two different ways:

     * **Method One**: Just pass the named param `loader=<your customer loader class>` to the `Template.render` call and it will overwrite any previous loader configuration
     * **Method Two**: When you first instanciate your template object (commonly with `self.template = templating.Template()`) add just your custom loader class as a property of the new template instance::